Scalable conditional deep inverse Rosenblatt transports using tensor-trains and gradient-based dimension reduction: Introduction

 with probability greater than $1{-}\delta$ for some $\delta > 2 \sqrt{2} \, \varepsilon$.

-\paragraph{Related work.} We highlight relevant works in transport maps \cite{baptista2020adaptive,bigoni2019greedy,kovachki2020conditional,parno2018transport,tabak2013family,trigila2016data} and normalising flows~\cite{caterini2020variational,chen2019residualflows,pmlr-v119-cornish20a,Detommaso-HINT-2019,papamakarios2019normalizing,rezende2015variational}, in which the map is identified by minimizing the Kullback-Leibler (KL) divergence between the target density and its approximation over some class of tractable triangular maps.
-By and large, these approaches adopt a \emph{density estimation perspective} in which one only has access to samples from the target pdf, and so minimizing the KL divergence boils down to maximum likelihood estimation.
+We highlight relevant works in transport maps, see, e.g., \cite{baptista2020adaptive,bigoni2019greedy,kovachki2020conditional,parno2018transport,tabak2013family,trigila2016data} and normalizing flows, see, e.g., \cite{caterini2021variational,chen2019residualflows,pmlr-v119-cornish20a,kruse2019hint,papamakarios2021normalizing}, in which the map is identified by minimizing the Kullback-Leibler (KL) divergence between the target density and its approximation over some class of tractable triangular maps.
+By and large, these approaches adopt a {\bf density estimation} perspective in which one only has access to samples from the target density, and so minimizing the KL divergence boils down to (penalized) maximum likelihood estimation.
 In contrast, we build the map using function approximation techniques in which the square root of the density is seen as the function to approximate, and hence the Hellinger distance \eqref{eq:Hellinger} can be interpreted as an $L^\lowsup{2}$ error.
-In addition, the access to pointwise evaluations of the density and its gradients enables the gradient-based variable ordering method, which is the key to deploy our method in a high-dimensional context.
+In addition, the access to pointwise evaluations of the density and its derivatives enables the gradient-based variable ordering method, which is the key to successfully implementing our method for high-dimensional problems.